New Hampshire and Vermont Water Use Estimates for 2005 and Projections for 2020

 click for full-size map

 The studies incorporated procedures developed for estimating water use by the USGS as part of a detailed water-use analysis for the Seacoast region of New Hampshire (Horn and others, 2008).
 The studies were based on Census 2000 data and other data from the respective states.
 The estimates were done by census block, the smallest geographic unit of the census, so that the information could be aggregated up by watersheds or other geographic/political units.
-Project summaries, published reports, and 2005 water use data aggregated by town, county and watershed are provided on this web site.
-(2020 data will be provided in the future).
+Project summaries, published reports, and 2005 and 2020 water use data aggregated by town, county and watershed are provided on this web site.

 The value of water-use data